lambci/docker-lambda/README.md

 # To run an interactive session on a build container
 docker run -it lambci/lambda:build-python3.8 bash

+# Run custom commands on a build container
+docker run --rm lambci/lambda:build-python3.9 aws --version

+# To run an interactive session on a build container
+docker run -it lambci/lambda:build-python3.9 bash
 ```

 ## Using a Dockerfile to build